We are recruiting for the following Volunteers roles during January 2018

 You should only apply if you are able to attend the Assessment and Training dates and please only apply for one Volunteer role.

 Discharge Support Volunteers - help reduce the fear and anxiety that many patients feel when they are discharged and return home after a hospital stay.
 They will offer emotional and practical support in hospital by running errands, helping with packing, accompanying patients to discharge lounge and providing empathy and a listening ear.
 Volunteers will provide assistance for up to six weeks and will build a relationship with service users to help them identify what services they need after leaving hospital and help them access support from local community and voluntary organisations.

-Emergency Department Volunteers - improve patient & relative experience of ED through offering practical and emotional patient support.
-You will be supporting a busy ED service at the front line of emergency medicine.
-Tasks can include: tea rounds, assisting with patient meals, befriending patients, providing information about Kingston Hospital ED, conducting the Friends & Family Test, liaising with patients about waiting times, tidying waiting room areas, sitting with patients who are anxious, supporting patients with dementia and their carers and more.
-This role is best suited to volunteers who can keep calm in a crisis, enjoy meeting people from all walks of life and can listen to people without judgement.
-An informal assessment will be required, and we will give you specially tailored training to enable to you undertake this role effectively and safely.
+Emergency Department Volunteers- Improve patient and relative experience of ED through offering practical and emotional patient support.
+You'll be supporting a busy ED service at the front line of emergency admission.
+Tasks can include tea rounds, assisting patients with meals, befriending patients, providing patients with information about Kingston Hospital ED, conducting the Friends & Family tests, liaising with patients about waiting times, tidying waiting areas, sitting with patients who are anxious, supporting patients with dementia and thier carers...
+And more!
+This role is well suited to volunteers who can keep calm in a crisis, like meeting people from all walks of like, and can listen to people without judgement.
+An informal assessment will be required and we'll provide you with the speficif training that you need to undertake this role safely and effectively

 Paediatric Play Volunteers support our young patients aged 0-18 across the Paediatric wards and clinics by offering craft and play activities and story-telling in waiting areas, inpatient wards and paediatric A&E. This role is best wuited to volunteers who are enthusiastic, creative , patient and sensitive to the difficulties faced by children in hospital.
 You must be 18 to apply for this role.